Documentation Index

 | Authentication | IAM Access Key/Secret Key via Bedrock AI Provider |

-| Authorization | IAM policies control which agents can be invoked |
+| Authorization | IAM policies control which models and agents can be invoked |

 | Data in Transit | TLS encryption for all API calls |